 Junior Metropolitan Community Cricket Club of the Year

-Junior Community Cricket Club of the Year, the Len Pavy Award, recognises a junior community cricket club that actively creates positive, welcoming and safe environments and seeks to create sustainable participation and growth through good governance, volunteer support and inclusive on field programs.
+Junior Metropolitan Community Cricket Club of the Year, the Len Pavy Award, recognises a junior community cricket club that actively creates positive, welcoming and safe environments and seeks to create sustainable participation and growth through good governance, volunteer support and inclusive on-field programs.

 Senior Metropolitan Community Cricket Club of the Year